Vasiliy Lomachenko: Lomachenko vs. Pedraza

 For the first time as a professional, Lomachenko unified in a weight division as he beat Pedraza via unanimous decision to retain his WBA (Super) title and claim Pedraza's WBO lightweight title, before a sellout crowd of 5,312.
-Lomachenko coasted to victory with the three judges scoring the bout 119–107, 117–109, and 117–109 in his favour.
-The first half of the fight was a rather tentative and tactical affair with neither fighter making a statement, however it was Lomachenko who was landing the more cleaner and points scoring shots.
+Three judges scoring the bout 119–107, 117–109, and 117–109 in Lomachenko's favour.
 By mid-fight Lomachenko looked to have a solid lead on the cards, but the fight seemed closer in the ring.
 It was during the championship rounds where the fight came alive.
 Round 10 was arguably Pedraza's best as he landed a hard right hand to Lomachenko's body.
-He followed up with a few more shots to the body.
+He followed up with a few more bodyshots.
 Round 11, which was the round of the fight, saw Lomachenko come out quick and land a total of 42 power shots, his busiest round of the fight.
 In the middle of the round, Lomachenko shook Pedraza following a left hand, which eventually followed with a right hand to the body, dropping Pedraza.
 Although he beat the count, Pedraza was dropped a second time with over 10 seconds to go following a left to the body.
 Again, Pedraza beat the count and survived the round.
 Pedraza used the final round to stay out of reach and take Lomachenko the 12 round distance.
 The fight ended Lomachenko's 8-fight stoppage streak, in which he saw four consecutive opponents retire on their stool in between rounds.
 According to CompuBox stats, Lomachenko landed 240 of 738 punches thrown (33%), and Pedraza landed a very low 111 of his 931 punches thrown (12%).
 506 of Pedraza's shots thrown where jabs in which only 31 landed.
 Lomachenko landed 158 power punches throughout the fight.